Privacy Statement for RealSandpoint.com

 1. Don’t wing it.
 Work with a full-time real estate agent who knows the lay of the land.

-2. Sellers – Expect inventory to bloom as the days grow longer.
+2. Sellers – Summer and our high season is short.
 With more competition, be ready to negotiate and don’t wait too long to adjust your sails for a sale.

 3. Buyers – Keep watching and stay grounded.
 Work with a seasoned lender, inspect thoroughly, and rely on experts in their field.